 - Continuing with labour, with more intensive monitoring

 - Assisted delivery with ventouse or forceps.
 You can read about this option here.

 - Caesarean section to deliver the baby immediately.
 You can read about this option here.

 Labour is said to be 'too soon' (premature labour) if it comes before 37 completed weeks of pregnancy.
 Most babies can breathe for themselves after 32 weeks of pregnancy.
 The main challenges for babies born between 32 and 38 weeks are keeping warm, feeding and not picking up an infection.

-Labour normally happens before the 42nd week of pregnancy.
+Labour normally happens before the 42nd week of pregnancy, and doctors and midwives will ask you to consider induction of labour if you go beyond 41 weeks.
 If your labour doesn't start, you will be examined to see how likely it is that labour will start soon.
 You will be offered induction of labour; that is, a doctor or midwife will start your labour artificially.
 This is either done with a hormone (prostaglandin) gel that is placed into your vagina, or by breaking your waters and giving a medication into your vein.

 The gel contains a hormone that makes the neck of the womb (cervix) soften and start to open up (dilate).
 Your contractions will start and become stronger and stronger, as normal.
 The pessary is given in the hospital ward and you are taken to the labour ward, when your labour has started.